Pieter-Deconinck/Computer-networks-2-notes/README.md

 # Computer-networks-2-notes
-### Welcome, These are my own notes and solution for my College university Computer networks II course.
+### Welcome, These are my own notes and solutions for my College university Computer networks II course.

 My College university: https://hogent.be